 Instead of creating an Action just for the sake of it, try using the Actions on Google to find existing Actions and markup you’ve already initiated on your site and let Google do the rest.
 If you’ve got a how-to blog post, for example, and you use the how-to structured data, Google automatically uses that Action to read out step-by-step instructions.

 This way, you get the extra engagement of Google Actions without having to take extra steps.

 Understanding your audience is always vital to ranking.
 And this is no different when it comes to voice search SEO.
 Knowing your searchers’ intent and guiding your buyer persona through your sales funnel can help you be discovered by a wider range of voice searches.

 Keep in mind that on average, most shoppers will read 2 to 3 articles while researching before they purchase a product or book a service.

 Your website should have content to speak to all of these stages to capitalize on voice search:

 There are three main types of content your website needs to help you capture buyers at all stages:

-Voice Search SEO does take some extra work and requires a heavy focus on getting into snippets, but the good news is that if your site ranks for Voice it’s going to rank for snippets and organic as well.
-For more information on best practices for SEO including mobile SEO, local SEO, keyword research, and content optimization check out our other blog posts!
+Voice Search SEO does take some extra work and requires a heavy focus on getting into snippets, but the good news is that if your site ranks for more voice searches, it’s going to rank for snippets and organic search, as well.
+Begin your keyword research with an eye for how people interact with their voice search devices and focus on concise answers.